Toolbox 1

 Insert multiple columns based on the following scenarios:

-Automatically add row groups/outline based on existing cell indents.
+Automatically add row groups/outline based on existing cell indentations.

-Automatically add cell indents based on existing row groups/outline.
+Automatically add cell indentations based on existing row groups/outline.

 Automatically add row groups/outlines and cell indents based on the hierarchy implied by existing SUM or SUBTOTAL functions.